 Step 3: Select a bootable image for Etcher

 You will get the following user interface.
-Just click on ‘Select image’ and choose the image for creating the bootable USB flash drive.
-BalenaEtcher support several image formats like ISO, BIN, DMG, IMG, ETCH, and many more.
+Just click on ‘Flash from file’ and choose the image for creating the bootable USB flash drive.
+BalenaEtcher supports several image formats like ISO, BIN, DMG, IMG, ETCH, and many more.
 Chances are very less, you will have an image with the format not supported by BalenaEtcher.

 Step 4: Select the connected USB flash drive on BalenaEtcher